The capture of Manila by the British in the Seven Years War in 1762:

 Details of casualties to the extent that they are known are given in the text above.

 Follow-up to the Capture of Manila:

 The East India Company provided a governor and administration for Manila and the surrounding area.
-The rest of the Philippines refused to acknowledge British rule and a strong resistance movement was headed by Don Simon de Anda y Salazar pinning the British to the area of Manila.
+The rest of the Philippines refused to acknowledge British rule and a strong resistance movement, headed by Don Simon de Anda y Salazar, pinned the British to the area of Manila.